Basil Mint

-This variety combines the traditional Mint flavour with more than a hint of Basil.
-Chefs suggest that once cooked into a dish the Mint element of the flavour is burned away, leaving a predominantly Basil flavour.
+Your Basil Mint plant will provide you with large quantities of this absolutely beautiful flavour.
+Combining the traditional Mint flavour with more than a hint of Basil, chefs that we work with at Food Festivals suggest that once cooked into a dish the Mint element of the flavour is burned away, leaving a predominantly Basil flavour.
+This marvellous plant also features in our Foodie Adventure Collection!

 Latin Name: Mentha x piperita f. citrata 'Basil'